 Curve Magazine dubbed Miss Money an “underground musical genius,” and she appeared in many publications, including The New York Times, Computer Music, Blues & Soul, URB, David Atlanta, Rolling Stone, and The Dallas Morning News.
 The exciting ride came to a screeching halt when she was diagnosed with muscular dystrophy, a crippling genetic condition.
 “I lost everything in six months – all my deals and the ability to walk.
 It never occurred to me that I’d ever be a paraplegic.”
 The once-popular LGBT trailblazer found herself in a wheelchair and a colossal mess.

 The Gay Gospel Singer

 “No one knows this, but I formed a suicide pact with a well-known female R&B singer in 2008.
 I was depressed about being a cripple, and she was just lost.
 We set the date and everything,” Montreea confides.
 Although the two artists never followed through with the pact, Montreea sank further into despair until the religious community came calling in 2009.

 With gay churches lining up to hear her voice and still performing as Miss Money, Montreea set out on a cross country tour that took her deep into gay Christianity.
 “I performed at the gay churches because they paid well,” she states.
 “It was like taking candy from a baby.
 It wasn’t about going to heaven.
 You just said whatever people wanted to hear.
-You need a hit song for black churches to pay you.
+Black churches don’t support lesser known singers.
 Gay people are different.
 They support their own no matter what.
 I could’ve ridden that whole gay gospel singer thing to the Grammys.”